it fills me with determination."

-- Forgiving and embracing Asriel when he feels he doesn't deserve a damn thing and is absolutely awful and worthless, even though he was only how he was because of Frisk's DETERMINATION.
+- Forgiving and embracing Asriel when he feels he doesn't deserve a damn thing and is absolutely awful and worthless.
 It's made better by the fact that it's a legitimate choice of the player to do this--you're still given the options to not forgive or comfort himnote , which makes the emotional impact of doing so much stronger than it would be if the player was forced to via a cutscene or But Thou Must!.

 - Going to sleep in the True Lab.
 One of the amalgamations finds you, looms over you, reaches out... tucks you in, pats you on the head, and vanishes.
 Considering that none of the Amalgamates are actually malicious, it's likely that they're just trying to be courteous to their guest.